 Once I’d finished seasoning the chalkboard, I pulled it off the wall.
-(I had only tacked it up there with a couple of nails on the top.
-And it pulled off easily).
-I brought it out to the cold garage to measure the trim.
-The 6 foot pieces worked perfectly on the sides.
-I didn’t have to touch them.
+I laid it on the garage floor to measure the trim.
+The 6 foot pieces worked perfectly on the long sides.

-And I just had to cut a few inches off of the 4 foot pieces using my circular saw.
+And I just had to cut a few inches off of the 4 foot pieces for the top and bottom using my circular saw.
 I didn’t do miter cuts since my saw is still out of commission.

-Once I had the frame cut to the right size, I brought the four pieces into the house to paint them.
-It was too cold outside!
-And I painted them with some old white trim paint I had on hand.
+Once I had the frame cut to the right size, I brought the four pieces into the house and painted them with some old white trim paint I had on hand.

 I used push pins to hold the boards off of the table a little bit.
 It kept them from sticking to the paper while the paint dried.

-Once the boards were dried, I placed them un-painted side up on the floor.
+Once the boards were dried, I placed the un-painted side up on the floor.

 And I put the chalkboard on top.
 I used screws to screw the chalkboard into the frame.